Stockton Subdivision

 Amtrak Gold Runner trains operate over the line from Bakersfield to Port Chicago.
 Part of the right of way in and around Madera is planned to be utilized for the California High-Speed Rail line.
 Dispatching is carried out at the Regional Operations Center in San Bernardino.

+2006 Kismet Collsion

+On June 14, 2006, at 5:51 am, two BNSF trains with #4059 and #4479 collided at the Kismet siding near Madera, injuring 5 people.
+The collision has footage of the crash inside the BNSF #4479 train, which is widely available on YouTube.